Carrot Cake Cheesecake

 I know I’m going out on a limb here and risking my undying loyalty to everything chocolate but I have to say that I’d be hard-pressed to say no to this cheesecake in a dessert lineup, even if dark chocolate something-or-other was present.
 It’s that good.
-Talk about a stunning ending to Easter dinner; this will be perfect.

-- 2 (8-ounces each) packages cream cheese, room temperature
+- 2 packages (8-ounces each) (454 g) cream cheese, room temperature

-- 1/2 cup granulated sugar
+- ½ cup (106 g) granulated sugar

 - 2 large eggs